LedgeDash/DeathStarFaaS/README.md

 ## Function Interface

-DeathStarFaas functions return JSON strings.
+Inputs and outputs to DeathStarFaas functions are JSON strings.

+Each function expects JSON inputs with particular fields.
+See comments in `handler.py` of each function for details.

 On success, functions return `{"status": "success", "other_fields": ...}`.